跳到主要內容區塊

 • Application Materials

 • Applicants should provide up to three representative publications published during their employment at a domestic institution during the past five years (excluding Ph.D. dissertations).
 Such publications may be written in any language.
+If the representative publications are extensions or adaptions of the applicant’s Ph.D. dissertation, the applicant should provide additional information describing the extended or adapted content and the novelty of the publication for the review committee to consider.

 • Applicants should provide a list of research publications during the past five years, as well as two letters of recommendation from scholars or experts of relevant fields.